Anish Kapoor: Exhibitions

 Kapoor was the first living British artist to take over the Royal Academy, London, in 2009; the show attracted 275,000 visitors, rendering it at the time the most successful exhibition ever by a living artist held in London.
 Eventually it was overtaken by the more than 478,000 who attended the David Hockney exhibition at the Tate Modern in 2017.
 This show subsequently travelled to the Guggenheim Museum Bilbao.
 In 2010, Kapoor retrospective exhibitions were held at the National Gallery of Modern Art (NGMA) in New Delhi and Mumbai's Mehboob Studio, the first showcase of his work in the country of his birth.
 In 2011 Kapoor had a solo touring exhibition with the Arts Council, part of their "Flashback " series of shows.
 In May he exhibited Leviathan at the Grand Palais, and two concurrent shows in Milan at the Rotonda della Besana and Fabbrica del Vapore.
 He had a major exhibition at the Museum of Contemporary Art, Sydney (MCA) from December 2012 to April 2013 as part of the Sydney International Art Series.

 Dirty Corner, exhibited at the Palace of Versailles in 2015, was a topic of controversy due to its "blatantly sexual" nature.
 Kapoor himself reportedly described the work as "the vagina of a queen who is taking power".

 In 2020 Kapoor unveiled a new exhibition at the grounds of Houghton Hall in Norfolk.
 It was the largest ever outdoor exhibition of pieces by Kapoor, containing 21 sculptures, some previously unseen, as well as a selection of drawings of his.

-From 2 October 2021 - 13 February 2022 an exhibition of works created during the pandemic - ‘Painting’ - was shown at the Museum of Modern Art Oxford.
+From 2 October 2021 – 13 February 2022 an exhibition of works created during the pandemic – ‘Painting’ – was shown at the Museum of Modern Art Oxford.

+In 2024, Liverpool Cathedral hosted an exhibition of Kapoor's work, entitled Monadic Singularity, to mark its 100th anniversary.
+It was his first in Liverpool since his show at Walker Art Gallery in 1983.